-A SENSE OF COMMUNITY
+A SENSE OF COMMUNITY Ever mindful of its ties with

-Ever mindful of its ties with the local community, Louis Roederer is a member of the PRISME club of corporate sponsors that for thirty years has supported young contemporary artists in Reims and Champagne.
+the local community, Louis Roederer is a member of the PRISME club of corporate sponsors that for thirty years has supported young contemporary artists in Reims and Champagne.
 The Foundation supports occasional cultural events in Reims and the surrounding region.
-One such was Gilles Caron's lovely exhibition, Un monde imparfait, recently put on at the Cellier de Reims cultural centre.
-Among the 260 photos taken over the years by the outstanding photojournalist is the iconic image of Daniel Cohn-Bendit staring out a riot police officer in May 1968.
+One such was Gilles Caron's lovely exhibition, Un monde imparfait, put on in early 2021 at the Cellier de Reims cultural centre.
+Among the 26O photos taken over the years by the outstanding photojournalist is the iconic image of Daniel Cohn-Bendit staring out a riot police officer in May 1968.